chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ## DESIGN PROCESS
 * I followed the ‘Design Thinking Framework’ for this project.
-* The Design Thinking Framework is a User-centered approach to ‘problem-solving’ that includes activities like Research, Prototyping and Testing to help understand who the ‘User’ is, what their problems are, and what the design should include.
+* The Design Thinking Framework is a user-centered approach to ‘problem-solving’ that includes activities like Research, Prototyping and Testing to help understand who the ‘User’ is, what their problems are, and what the design should include.

 ![This is an image](../img_repo/CP.IMG.05.png){:width="800" height="400" loading="lazy"}